 Completion Expansion Packer

-Since many of the seals in packers and expansion joints are elastomeric materials, they eventually fail due to the extreme steam temperatures.
+Since many of the seals in packers and expansion joints are elastomeric materials, they can fail due to the extreme steam temperatures.
 Also, setting the expansion joints in the open position (cold) can be difficult using pup joints.
-If the required open amount is not achieved when being set, or the expansion joint fails to close/open when subjected to temperature changes, the tubing string will be damaged.
-Elastomeric materials need to be replaced with material that will survive high steam temperatures.
+If the required open amount is not achieved when being set, or the expansion joint fails to close/open when subjected to temperature changes, the tubing string can be damaged.

-The Completion Expansion Packer (CEP) is a tool that combines the completion packer and the expansion joints, and uses only steel manufactured seals, that withstand the most extreme temperatures.
-When the well is drilled and the casing is run and cemented in place, a Polished Bore Receptacle (PBR) is placed within the casing string, located above the cementing floats.
-When the completion string is placed in the well, the CEP is run on the bottom of the completion string and landed inside the PBR joint.
+The Completion Expansion Packer (CEP) is a tool that combines the completion packer and the expansion joints and uses only steel manufactured seals that withstand the most extreme temperatures.
+When the well is drilled and the intermediate casing is run and cemented in place, a Polished Bore Receptacle (PBR) is placed within this casing string located above the cementing floats.
+When the completion string is placed in the well, the CEP is run on the bottom of the completion string and landed inside this PBR joint.
 As the tubing expands and contracts, the CEP travels within the PBR maintaining a seal, even under movement.

-The seals are preset at surface to a calculated setting, which will have to be overcome before movement of the seal within the PBR can occur.
-This calculated load is determined by the type of completion tools and tubing being used.
-This will insure that movement of the seals will take place, before damage can occur to the tubing string above the CEP.
+The seals are preset at surface to a calculated setting which will have to be overcome before movement of the seal within the PBR can occur.
+This calculated load is determined by the type of completion tools and tubing being used in the completion string.
+This will ensure that movement of the seals will take place before damage can occur to the completion/tubing string above the CEP.
 The CEP is designed with casing scrapers and corrosive materials to avoid seal sticking.
-The seals are preset with positive memory to enhance seal capability, even under movement.
+The seals are preset with positive memory to enhance seal capability even under movement.

 - Vertical and horizontal steamed wells that require completion tubing string sealing and moving capabilities.

 - No elastomeric materials used for sealing.
 All seals are steel and will not wash.

 - Less seals required then typical completion strings would use.